Threading in C#

 }

-If methods A and B ran concurrently on different threads, might it be possible to for B to write “0”?
-The answer is yes—for the following reasons:
+If methods A and B ran concurrently on different threads, might it be possible for B to write “0”?
+The answer is yes — for the following reasons:

 Full fences